-- 27. Of the 18 existing constituencies in Hampshire, 13 are currently within the permitted electorate range, one constituency is below the permitted range, Romsey and Southampton North, and four are above, Basingstoke, Eastleigh, Fareham, and North West Hampshire.
+- 890. Of the 18 existing constituencies in Hampshire, 13 are currently within the permitted electorate range, one constituency is below the permitted range, Romsey and Southampton North, and four are above: Basingstoke; Eastleigh; Fareham; and North West Hampshire.
 We proposed a constituency, Farnham and Bordon, that included parts of both Hampshire and Surrey, as doing so enabled us to propose a number of constituencies wholly unchanged.
-The initially proposed Farnham and Bordon constituency included six wards from the District of East Hampshire, the remainder of which was proposed as the East Hampshire constituency. - 28.
-Our initial proposals included Gosport, Havant, Portsmouth North, Portsmouth South, Southampton Itchen, Southampton Test, East New Forest, and West New Forest constituencies which were unchanged from their existing configurations, although we did make a minor adjustment to the names of the latter two constituencies.
-Additionally, we proposed an Aldershot constituency changed only to align to new local government ward boundaries. - 29.
+The initially proposed Farnham and Bordon constituency included six wards from the District of East Hampshire, the remainder of which was proposed as the East Hampshire constituency. - 891.
+Our initial proposals included: Gosport; Havant; Portsmouth North; Portsmouth South; Southampton Itchen; Southampton Test; East New Forest; and West New Forest.
+These constituencies were unchanged from their existing configurations, although we did make a minor adjustment to the names of the latter two constituencies.
+Additionally, we proposed an Aldershot constituency changed only to align to new local government ward boundaries. - 892.
 We proposed some changes to the existing Basingstoke and North East Hampshire constituencies, most significantly the inclusion of the entire ward of Basing & Upton Grey in the latter.
-In order to ensure both of these proposed constituencies were within the permitted electorate range, we divided the Oakley & The Candovers ward between the two, largely aligning the boundary with the M3 motorway. - 30.
-As we proposed that North West Hampshire include the Tadley & Pamber and Sherborne St John & Rooksdown wards, it was necessary to reduce the electorate in the west of the existing constituency.
-We therefore proposed that the Anna, Bellinger, and Charlton & the Pentons wards be included in the Romsey and Southampton North constituency, the only other change to which being the exclusion of the Valley Park ward, which we proposed in the Eastleigh constituency. - 31.
-In order to reduce the electorate of the Eastleigh and Fareham constituencies, we proposed a Hedge End constituency comprised of areas around the River Hamble, including Titchfield, Shedfield, and Bursledon.
+In order to ensure both of these proposed constituencies were within the permitted electorate range, we divided the Oakley & The Candovers ward between the two, largely aligning the boundary with the M3 motorway.

+- 893. As we proposed that North West Hampshire include the Tadley & Pamber, and Sherborne St. John & Rooksdown wards, it was necessary to reduce the electorate in the west of the existing constituency.
+We therefore proposed that the Anna, Bellinger, and Charlton & the Pentons wards be included in the Romsey and Southampton North constituency, the only other change to which being the exclusion of the Valley Park ward, which we proposed in the Eastleigh constituency. - 894.
+In order to reduce the electorate of the Eastleigh and Fareham constituencies, we proposed a Hedge End constituency comprising areas around the River Hamble, including Titchfield, Shedfield, and Bursledon.
 We also proposed a Fareham and Waterlooville constituency which included the eponymous towns and rural areas of the lower Meon Valley between the two.
-Our proposed Winchester constituency extended further south than the existing constituency to include the remainder of the City of Winchester local authority.
+Our proposed Winchester constituency extended further south than the existing constituency, to include the remainder of the City of Winchester local authority.